 e.
 Find the claim you want to archive and click Action > Archive.

-💡 Tip: We recommend you take the time to correct the errors from the Claims Error report as soon as possible so that you can re-bill with corrections in time for the cut-off and still get paid.
+💡 Tip: We recommend you quickly correct the errors from the Claims Error report so that you can re-bill with corrections before the cut-off and get paid as soon as possible.